 - Start Date (as early as the current session start date)

 - Job Description and Job Duties (must be business-related)

-- Please included the statement: This employment will serve as “Curricular Practical Training” while the student is pursuing his [INSERT PROGRAM NAME HERE] at International American University.”
+- Please include the statement: This employment will serve as “Curricular Practical Training” while the student is pursuing his/her [PROGRAM NAME] at International American University.

 An IAU DSO must authorize you for CPT.
-Once you receive CPT authorization, you can only work for the specific employer and for the specific dates authorized (unlike with OPT or severe economic hardship off-campus employment, where you can work anywhere in the U.S.).
+Once you receive CPT authorization, you can only work for the specific employer and for the specific dates.
 Your CPT authorization will also specify whether you are approved for part-time (20 hours per week or less) or full-time (more than 20 hours per week) CPT employment.

 Students who would like to apply for OPT are required to mail their application to USCIS or apply online (www.uscis.gov).
 IAU assists students in filing for OPT with USCIS.
-Please note that OPT processing time may take 60-90 days.
-For that reason, IAU urges students to apply for OPT as early as 90 days before student’s program end date but no later than 60 days before the program end date.
+Please note that OPT processing time may take 90 days or more.
+For that reason, IAU urges students to apply for OPT as early as 90 days before the student’s program end date but no later than 60 days before the program end date.
 Not all applicants are eligible for OPT.

-In order to apply for OPT, you must first apply for graduation and receive a Notice of Graduation Eligibility.
-Students who are eligible to apply for OPT should apply about 60-90 days prior to graduation date to ensure timely filing.
+In order to apply for OPT, the student must first petition for graduation and receive a Notice of Graduation Eligibility.
+OPT eligible students are strongly encouraged to apply about 60-90 days prior to graduation date to ensure timely filing.

 *DOCUMENTS TO COLLECT FOR OPT:

 After you receive your notice of graduation eligibility, please collect and bring the following documents upon meeting with us.

 - OPT Application – Filled out & printed.